19604 John Street is for Sale

 The Downstairs Bathroom

-Another panoramic looking at the shower.
+A panoramic looking at the shower.

-Recently (2023) renovated bathroom.
+Recently (2023) renovated sink area.

 Nice natural light in the bathroom.